rejuvyesh/homepage/posts/2014-11-29-tracking-unproductivity.md

 ![Breakdown of Active Windows](/images/pie-chart-29-Nov.png )

 Yeah, still a lot of time wasted on social sites.
-Even though close the window in a few minutes, they add up to a lot.
+Even though I close the window in a few minutes, they add up to a lot.
+And of course the endless internet browsing...

 We also generate barcode plots for the entire duration of day seeking when a particular activity was being done.
 For example this is breakdown of the day on 29th Nov.